API Definition

 There are several attributes that are only allowed at global level:

-can define your fully qualified API’s endpoint.
-It’s used purely for documentation purposes and will not be used in any routing or route-generation.version_with
+- endpointcan define your fully qualified API’s endpoint.
+It’s used purely for documentation purposes and will not be used in any routing or route-generation.

 The rest of the directives are supported in both the global or version level:

-: Default parameters applied to all actions.
-Used to define any params specified inbase_path
+- base_params: Default parameters applied to all actions.
+Used to define any params specified in- base_path.

-: List of handlers the API accepts from clients (defaults to'json', 'x-www-form-urlencoded'
+- consumes: List of handlers the API accepts from clients (defaults to- 'json', 'x-www-form-urlencoded').

-: List of handlers the API may use to generate responses (defaults to'json'
+- produces: List of handlers the API may use to generate responses (defaults to- 'json').

 Below is a basic ApiDefinition that defines global info, as well info for a specific version: